sailfish009/bsdf/STANDARD_CONVERTERS.md

 This document specifies a standardised set of converters; a specifification of how certain objects can be encoded, and how they are named.

-This is a work in proggress and the specifications below are subject to change.
+This is a work in progress and the specifications below are subject to change.
 The standardization of a base set of convertes should settle soonish after the BSDF format itself has stabalized.
 BSDF by itself is still useful, as one can easily define one's own converters.
 Standardizing the converters is important